rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Divya holds Bachelor's degree in Commerce from Lady Shri Ram College for Women.
 Previously, she has worked as an Analyst at KPMG India in the Deal Advisory arm.
-Her interest in the development sector grew from short stints in policy and social work in college.
-An opportunity to create real impact and build a career path in the social sector brought her to Samagra.
+Her interest in the development sector grew from short stints in policy and social work in college.\n\nAn opportunity to create real impact and build a career path in the social sector brought her to Samagra.
 Currently she is part of the Saksham Haryana-Skills & Employment team.
     image: /img/Divya-A.jpg